dandoore/mgtman/README.md

 	Options:

-	   mgt-file         MGT image disk file (can be blank when using -w) samfile          Code filename on mgt-file or file system) start-address    When writing to mgt-file code load start address (default 32768, >=16384) execute-address  When writing to mgt-file code execute address (default none, >=16384))
+	   mgt-file         MGT image disk file (can be new file when using -w) samfile          Code filename on mgt-file or file system) start-address    When writing to mgt-file code load start address (default 32768, >=16384) execute-address  When writing to mgt-file code execute address (default none, >=16384))